Regulation of artificial intelligence: Global

 At the United Nations (UN), several entities have begun to promote and discuss aspects of AI regulation and policy, including the UNICRI Centre for AI and Robotics.
 In partnership with INTERPOL, UNICRI's Centre issued the report AI and Robotics for Law Enforcement in April 2019 and the follow-up report Towards Responsible AI Innovation in May 2020.
 At UNESCO's Scientific 40th session in November 2019, the organization commenced a two-year process to achieve a "global standard-setting instrument on ethics of artificial intelligence".
 In pursuit of this goal, UNESCO forums and conferences on AI were held to gather stakeholder views.
 A draft text of a Recommendation on the Ethics of AI of the UNESCO Ad Hoc Expert Group was issued in September 2020 and included a call for legislative gaps to be filled.
-UNESCO tabled the international instrument on the ethics of AI for adoption at its General Conference in November 2021; this was subsequently adopted.
+UNESCO tabled the international instrument on the ethics of AI for adoption at its General Conference in November 2021; this was subsequently adopted by all 193 member states.
 While the UN is making progress with the global management of AI, its institutional and legal capability to manage the AGI existential risk is more limited.

-Recent research has indicated that countries will also begin to use artificial intelligence as a tool for national cyberdefense.
-AI is a new factor in the cyber arms industry, as it can be used for defense purposes.
-Therefore, academics urge that nations should establish regulations for the use of AI, similar to how there are regulations for other military industries.
+On August 26, 2025, the United Nations Resolution A/RES/79/325 established the Independent International Scientific Panel on AI and the Global Dialogue on AI Governance.
+The UN calls the panel the "first global scientific body on Artificial Intelligence".
+The resolution mandates the panel to produce an annual report using evidence-based scientific assessments on the opportunities, risks, and impacts of artificial intelligence.
+The report is to be presented every year at the Global Dialogue on AI Governance.
+The panel may also prepare briefs on issues of concern, provide biannual updates to the General Assembly, form working groups, or act as informal consultants.
+In 2026, the first session of the Global Dialogue on AI Governance will take place in Geneva, Switzerland on July 6 and 7.
+It will be co-chaired by Egriselda López (Permanent Representative of El Salvador to the United Nations) and Rein Tammsaar (Permanent Representative of Estonia to the United Nations).

 In recent years, academic researchers have made more efforts to promote multilateral dialogue and policy development, advocating for the adoption of international frameworks that govern the deployment of AI in military and cybersecurity contexts, with a strong emphasis on human rights and international humanitarian law.
 Initiatives such as the Munich Convention on AI, Data and Human Rights, which brought together scholars from various academic institutions, have called for a binding international agreement to protect human rights in the age of AI.
 A key element of such initiatives is identifying common ground between different regional approaches, such as those of the African Union and the Council of Europe.